Byekyet/AttendezThesisProject/README.md

   - **OTP Verification**: Generate one-time codes for student self-verification
 - **Request Management**: Review and respond to student absence requests

+## Teacher Response to Requests

+The system now supports detailed teacher responses when reviewing student requests.

+### Features

+1. **Teacher Response Notes**:
+   - When reviewing student requests, teachers can now provide detailed feedback
+   - The response notes are stored separately from the request description
+   - These notes help explain the decision to approve or reject a request

+2. **Student Visibility**:
+   - Students can see the teacher's response notes on their request details page
+   - The response is highlighted in green for approved requests or red for rejected requests
+   - A preview of the response is shown in the requests list

+3. **Improved Feedback Loop**:
+   - Teachers can provide constructive feedback with their decisions
+   - Students receive clear explanations for request outcomes
+   - Creates a more transparent communication channel

+### Technical Implementation

+The request model has been extended with a `responseNotes` field that stores the teacher's response separately from the original request description.
+This separation allows for better UI presentation and maintains the integrity of the original request.

 ## Project Structure